alphagov/govuk_app_config/README.md

 ### Automatic error reporting

-If you include `govuk_app_config` in your `Gemfile`, Rails' autoloading mechanism will make sure that your application is configured to send errors to Sentry.
+If you include `govuk_app_config` in your `Gemfile` and set the following environment variables, your application will automatically log errors to Sentry.

-Your app will have to have the following environment variables set:

 - `SENTRY_DSN` - the [Data Source Name (DSN)][dsn] for Sentry
-- `SENTRY_CURRENT_ENV` - e.g. "production".
-Make sure it is [configured to be active](#active-sentry-environments).
+- `SENTRY_CURRENT_ENV` - the `environment` tag to pass to Sentry, for example `production`
-- `GOVUK_STATSD_PREFIX` - a Statsd prefix like `govuk.apps.application-name.hostname` (deprecated; use Prometheus instead).
+- `GOVUK_STATSD_PREFIX` - a Statsd prefix like `govuk.apps.application-name.hostname` (deprecated; statsd functionality will be removed in a future release)

 [dsn]: https://docs.sentry.io/quickstart/#about-the-dsn